Everybody has the possibility to trade CFDs on bitcoin with Plus500 (availability subject to regulations).

 A trader can trade in multiple markets on the same screen and access price quotes of products in real time.
 Also, the trading platform is available in 4 different versions; one which can be downloaded, one which is web-based, one which allows a trader access from a foreign computer, and an app version for Windows, Android, and iOS.

-With Plus500, you can trade CFDs on following instruments: currencies, cryptocurrencies (bitcoin etc), stocks, commodities, ETFs, and indexes.
+With Plus500, you can trade CFDs on following instruments: currencies, cryptocurrencies (bitcoin etc – availability subject to regulations), stocks, commodities, ETFs, and indexes.

 Deposits and Withdrawals